Dragons' Den contender: how managers can achieve effective communication

 It’s probably not too much of a surprise that when the Harvard Business Review published surveys focusing on development, this shared that 44% of managers believe giving development feedback is stressful and difficult.

 What can you do to overcome this fear feeling?
 Think about reframing feedback as constructive feedback, rather than negative – usually it’s our mind that makes us feel like we’re delivering something negative.
 This way of working can help foster growth and development.
-Normalising feedback, both positive and constructive, establishes a culture of continuous improvement.

 As a great manager and a great leader, don’t just jump in and deliver feedback when you need to get someone back on track – it’s also about how we share different types of feedback.
 By showing vulnerability and transparency as a leader, you can build a foundation and respect, which can help you to deliver the more difficult feedback as a manager.

-Remember and encourage your teams to share feedback both ways, it needs to work up and down within an organisation.
+Encourage your teams to share feedback both ways, it needs to work up and down within an organisation.
 Encouraging reciprocal feedback within teams promotes a culture of open communication and mutual support.

 Understanding different communication styles